 What's Here

-Pozi’s Info Panel displays a set of results called “What’s Here” whenever the user clicks anywhere on the map (but not directly on any vector feature).
+Pozi’s Info Panel displays a set of results called “What’s Here” whenever the user clicks anywhere on the map, but not directly on a vector feature.

-Any datasets that you configure as What’s Here datasets will always appear in the Info Panel (as long as any active profile includes them).
-Users will see results for What’s Here datasets when they click on a location without having to turn on specific layers.
+Any datasets that you configure as What’s Here datasets will always appear in the Info Panel, as long as the active profile includes them.
+Users can see results for What’s Here datasets without having to turn on specific layers first.

 Pozi fetches any intersecting features from the available What’s Here datasets and displays them in the Info Panel.